RSE2107A-AY2122T3-Team-6/Competition/README.md

 ## Limo navigator
 1. T1_to_T2_straight_path.py: Too problematic.
 Very slow going from T1 to T3 and back.
 Lots of recovery behavior.
                               Displays the coordinate reached after reaching the point
+2. T1_to_T2_multiple_points.py: Quite alright.
+Only from T1 to T2 there is slight problem.
+Otherwise smooth.
+Might Might have problems from weston to foodcourt.

 # Final_testing for competition